Machine Tool Spindles for Any Need

 Everything You Need to Know About Spindles

-A spindles primary function is to hold and rotate cutting tools for various machining applications.
+A spindle machines primary function is to hold and rotate cutting tools for various machining applications.
 We develop motorized spindles to meet a wide range of needs and meet different performance standards.
 Typically, spindles, both standard and specialty spindles, can be grouped into three broad categories that can guide purchasing decisions for businesses like yours:

 - Belt-driven spindles represent cost-effective solutions that will work with specialty equipment and applications.
 Belt-driven spindles typically provide a lower cost option.